rust-lang/book/nostarch/chapter12.md

 standard output stream to a file.
 Our program is not currently well-behaved: we’re about to see that it saves the error message output to a file instead!

-To demonstrate this behavior, we’ll run the program with `>` and the filename, *output.txt*, that we want to redirect the standard output stream to.
+To demonstrate this behavior, we’ll run the program with `>` and the file_path, *output.txt*, that we want to redirect the standard output stream to.
 We won’t pass any arguments, which should cause an error: